ansible/ansible/docs/docsite/rst/dev_guide/developing_module_utilities.rst

-The ``ansible.module_utils`` namespace is not a plain Python package: it is constructed dynamically for each task invocation, by extracting imports and resolving those matching the namespace against a search path derived from the active configuration.
+The ``ansible.module_utils`` namespace is not a plain Python package: it is constructed dynamically for each task invocation, by extracting imports and resolving those matching the namespace against a :ref:`search path <ansible_search_path>` derived from the active configuration.

 If you need to share Python code between some of your own local modules, you can use Ansible's ``module_utils`` directories for this.
 When you run ``ansible-playbook``, Ansible will merge any files in the local ``module_utils`` directory into the ``ansible.module_utils`` namespace.
 For example, if you have your own custom modules that import a ``my_shared_code`` library, you can place that into a ``./module_utils/my_shared_code.py`` file in the root location where your playbook lives, and then import it in your modules like so::